Felbrigg: History

 Felbrigg's name is of Viking origin and derives from the Old Norse for a plank bridge.

 Felbrigg parish has been the site of the discovery of several Roman artefacts including pottery, coins, brooches and a figurine of Priapus.
 Despite this, no conclusive evidence of a Roman settlement has been identified.

 In the Domesday Book, Felbrigg is listed as a settlement of 6 households in the hundred of North Erpingham.
-In 1086, the village formed part of the East Anglian estates of Roger Bigot.
+In 1086, the village formed part of the East Anglian estates of Roger Bigod.